 5. There you will see a sentence that says "Add a Course or Update Your Learner Groups" Click on that sentence.

 6. This will open a new window with a sentence that says "Update groups" in bright red.

 7. This opens up a new window that says Core Basic Training and gives instructions to select the group that is appropriate for your research activities.
 For most researchers this will be option 3- Basic: Social and Behavioral Research.
 Put your cursor in the dot and it will indicate your group.
 Go all the way to the bottom of the page and hit submit.
 If you don't do this, you will not have access to the additional modules.

 8. Log out of the CITI site.

 9. Now when you log back on to the CITI site and see the learners menu, with the icon for optional modules you will see an array of modules you can complete.
 Note however that the optional modules are not available for completion until you have completed the basic courses.

 Adding Optional Training Modules From the CITI Training Site

-As an RPI or person directing a research team, you may want to complete additional training or require your research team members to complete additional training.
+As a PI or person directing a research team, you may want to complete additional training or require your research team members to complete additional training.
 We encourage this and will do what we can to facilitate the process.